sgiehl/piwik-plugin-ReferrersManager/README.md

 ## Description

-This plugin allows to view and manage custom search engines and social networks that are recognized with Matomo.
+This plugin allows to view and manage custom search engines, social networks, and AI assistants that are recognized with Matomo.
 Note: You can find the configuration panel for this plugin within the global administration.
 There are no changes done to the Matomo frontend/dashboard.

 ### Requirements